Market Overview

 Schools

-Springfield leads on school quality with a 82% average pass rate (rated Strong) compared to 77% in Severn.
-Top schools in Severn include Meade High School and Old Mill High School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Severn has a 77% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Severn include Meade High School and Old Mill High School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Severn schools | See Springfield schools

 Severn